Spiritfire0/venti-interview-tasksreal-time-inventory-system/fullstack/collaborative-document-editor.md

 ## Submission Guidelines

-1. Provide a GitHub repository with your solution
-2. Include a README with:
+1. Use this repo as a template
+2. Invite StAmirey as collaborator
+3. Complete source code for your solution
+4. A README file that includes:
-   - Setup instructions for both backend and frontend
+   - Setup instructions for running your solution locally
-   - Architecture overview
-   - Explanation of your approach to conflict resolution
+   - Overview of your approach and architecture
-   - Any assumptions or design decisions you made
+   - Any assumptions or limitations of your implementation
-3. Include a demo video or deployment link if possible
+   - Explanation of key design decisions
+   - What you would improve with more time